Las Terrenas Peninsula De Samana, Dominican Republic Travel Guide

 Departure costs are typically included in your flight ticket price for flying.

-Allow ample time for airport processes, especially for global flights.
+Leave plenty of time for the airport processes, especially for international flights.

 Offers limited facilities for departing travelers.
-You will find basic shops for last-minute souvenirs and a little lounge area.
+You will find basic shops for last-quick gifts and a little lounge area.

-Possesses more extensive facilities.
-These include duty-tax-free shopping, a wider selection of restaurants and cafes, lounges, and ATMs.
+Has more extensive facilities.
+These include duty-free shopping, a wider selection of restaurants and cafes, lounges, and ATMs.

 You can also find currency exchange services for converting any remaining pesos at larger airports like SDQ.